SFU-CMPT-303/.github/profile/README.md

 Lectures will review the material from each submission and study the source code of the Sixth Edition UNIX Operating System.
 We will use the historically significant [Lions' Commentary on UNIX 6th Edition](http://www.lemis.com/grog/Documentation/Lions/).
-Through these sessions, we aim to deepen our understanding of basic OS concepts and UNIX's foundational design principles.
+The goal is to deepen the understanding of basic OS concepts and UNIX's foundational design principles.

 The following is a preliminary schedule.
 It is likely that this will change as the semester progresses.